temporal-sa/temporal-replayer/README.md

 TEMPORAL_KEY_PATH=/etc/certs/tls.key
 ```

-## Run Workflow (using k8s job)
+## Step 1: Run a HelloWorkflow (using k8s job)
-This will create a HelloWorkflow with existing code.
+This will create a HelloWorkflow with v1 code.
 This is just so you have existing Workflow event history.

 ![Workflow](workflow.png)